 World events have again focused attention on the need, both in our own homes and while away from home, to think carefully about the resources needed to keep us safe and secure in the case of an emergency or unforeseen event.

 While there is no way to fully anticipate the exact nature of the emergencies and challenges that we as a community may face, at Barnard we have focused our efforts on improving basic emergency management procedures in the event of an unforeseen event as well as emergency response protocols for various emergencies.
 We are also indeed very fortunate that New York City has one of the most advanced and responsive public safety systems in the world.

 Barnard has taken the following steps to increase our emergency preparedness:

 - Barnard’s Emergency Management Plan has been updated, and provides for a clear communications protocol, and the formation of an Emergency Management Team to respond to large-scale campus and citywide emergencies Senior members of the staff remain in regular contact with local, state and federal agencies and receive the most up to date information and advice on the nature of the risks and the precautions to be taken.
-Our Director of Security attends regular briefings offered by the NY City Police concerning the City’s emergency preparedness.
+Our Executive Director of Public Safety attends regular briefings offered by the NY City Police concerning the City’s emergency preparedness.

 - Senior staff members participate in Columbia University’s Emergency Management Operations Team, and we have agreed to share resources, information and support services as needed.
 Read Columbia’s latest statement on emergency preparedness.